msadowski/awesome-weekly-robotics/README.md

  * [evo](https://michaelgrupp.github.io/evo/) - A Python package for the evaluation of odometry and SLAM.
 Licence: GPL-3.0.
  * [MRPT](https://www.mrpt.org/) - Mobile Robot Programming Toolkit provides developers with portable and well-tested applications and libraries covering data structures and algorithms employed in common robotics research areas.
 Licence: BSD.
  * [MOOS](http://www.robots.ox.ac.uk/~mobile/MOOS/wiki/pmwiki.php) - a C++ cross platform middle ware for robotics research.
 It is helpful to think about it as a set of layers.
+ * [pinocchio](https://github.com/stack-of-tasks/pinocchio) - a fast and flexible implementation of Rigid Body Dynamics algorithms and their analytical derivatives.
+Licence: BSD-2 Clause.

 ### SLAM
  * [Cartographer](https://github.com/googlecartographer/cartographer) - 2D and 3D SLAM library, supports multiple platforms and sensor configurations.
 Licence: Apache 2.0.